adobe-apiplatform/user-sync.py/docs/success-guide/setup_config_files.md

 - Accounts that would have been removed or updated but were not because of this feature are listed as `info` level log entries.

-- Note that Federated accounts that are not in the directory cannot log in anyway (because login is handled by the ID provider and the user is no longer listed there) even if the account still exists in the Adobe dashboard.
+- Federated accounts that are not in the enterprise directory or are disabled in the enterprise directory cannot log in anyway (because login is handled by the ID provider and the user is no longer listed there) even if the account still exists in the Adobe dashboard.